-Knee sprains can occur during sports activities or may result from trauma, such as a fall.
+Knee sprains can occur during sports activities or may result from trauma such as a fall.
 Sprains affect the ligaments that hold your bones together.
 The cartilage that provides padding between the bones in your knee is also sometimes injured.

 Initial treatment during rehab for a knee sprain focuses on decreasing pain and inflammation while improving blood flow to promote healing.
 Ice is often used to decrease swelling, pain and muscle spasms.
 Once your swelling has resolved, heat may be applied to your knee prior to exercise to increase blood flow and decrease stiffness.

 Strengthening exercises typically begin once you have full pain-free movement in your knee.
-Initially, you may perform these exercises while seated or lying down to reduce pressure on your leg.
+Initially, you might perform these exercises while seated or lying down to reduce pressure on your leg.
 Ankle weights can be worn during these exercises to increase resistance as you become stronger.